Child Products Defective & Recalled in 2018

 - Graco recalled 36,000 Table2Table 6-in-1 Highchairs because the highchair’s rear legs can pivot out of position making the chair unstable, posing a fall hazard.

 - H-E-B recalled 2.5 million GTC halogen lightbulbs.
-The bulbs can shatter while in use, posing laceration, fire and burn hazards.
+The bulbs can shatter while in use, posing laceration, Ohio fire and burn hazards.

 - eheat recalled 35,000 Envi high-efficiency electric panel heaters.
 Improper wire crimping by the manufacturer can cause the unit to overheat, posing a burn hazard.